meilisearch/documentation/reference/features/distinct.md

 By default, a search for `lee leather jacket` would return all three documents.
 This might not be desired, since displaying nearly identical variations of the same item can make results appear cluttered.

-In this case, you may want to ignore the different colors of a product.
-To do so, you can set `product_id` as a `distinctAttribute`.
+In this case, you may want to return only one document with the `product_id` corresponding to this Lee jeans leather jacket.
+To do so, you could set `product_id` as the `distinctAttribute`.

 <CodeSamples id="distinct_attribute_guide_1" />